 It wasn’t until I began to deal with those mindsets and my beliefs about money that I was able to finally get a handle on my finances and get myself out of debt.
 I had to do a lot of forgiveness work both for others and myself.
 I had to learn to have more of an abundance mindset and trust that God would provide.
 I had to become a better steward with my money and be more grateful.

 My life and my finances are completely different today than they were even just a few years ago.
 It is due to the steps I took to change my mindset about money, to face my debt, to become more grateful, to be more responsible and finally get in control of my money so it didn’t control me.
-Not only am I almost completely debt free now ((I have a small amount of student loan debt still remaining that I will have paid off by end of 2017), my credit score has improved from 515 to 830 and continues to rise each month!
+Not only am I almost completely debt free now ((I have a small amount of student loan debt still remaining & have some medical debt I’m working on paying off ), my credit score has improved from 515 to 830 and continues to rise each month!
 (Anything 800-900 is considered excellent!)

 2. I had to decide to do something about it, stop making excuses and to live my life differently.
 Many people say they want to be debt free or financially stable.
 In fact, that was one of my main life goals and a big reason why I decided to be self-employed was so that I could create my own financial future.
 Like Dave Ramsey says, “You have to live like no one else in order to live like no one else”(or something like that).
 I had to stop saying I wanted to be debt free and stop making excuses for my debt.
 I had to start living like someone who wanted to be debt free.